Dinkymoo/mytvshowapp/README.md

 How to run this application:

 1. Make sure that you have node intstalled
-2. run npm install
+2. Run npm install
-3. Open the project in root folder MyVueProject
+3. Open the project in root folder mytvshowapp
 4. Run npm start
 5. Open a browser on http://localhost:3000

 How to run the tests:

-1. Open the project in root folder MyVueProject
+1. Open the project in root folder mytvshowapp
 2. Run npx jest

 Future features:

--A login page (partially completed login included) -Lazy loading, especially if the application expands into more pages and features -Improved styling and layout
+1. A login page (partially completed login included)
+2. Lazy loading, especially if the application expands into more pages and features
+3. Improved styling and layout
--More unit tests
+4. More unit tests
--Selecting more than one category at a time
+5. Selecting more than one category at a time